core

 get_file(f_id)

-Get or create a File instance, of given f_id, in the current fileset.
+Get a File instance, of given f_id, in the current fileset.

 Parameters: